-- Reduce Errors: An integrated system means there will be fewer data entry mistakes because the information is located in one database.
+- Reduced errors: An integrated system means there will be fewer data entry mistakes because the information is located in one database.
 If there is a clerical error, any employee who accesses the file can correct it so the same error won’t keep popping up in other departments.

-- Improve Efficiency: An integrated system streamlines your workflow across all departments.
+- Increased efficiency: An integrated system streamlines your workflow across all departments.
 It eliminates the need to access multiple programs to get a full picture of the project at hand.

-- Improve Employee Satisfaction: Upgrading to a more integrated and user-friendly CRM means that employees will experience fewer frustrations during their workday.
+- Improved employee satisfaction: Upgrading to a more integrated and user-friendly CRM means that employees will experience fewer frustrations during their workday.

-- Streamline Employee Training: Training your employees is one of the costliest investments your company makes.
+- Streamlined employee training: Training your employees is one of the costliest investments your company makes.
 If all employees are using the same interface, it’s easier for them to master the system efficiently.

 CRM integrations are an effective way to increase productivity and profitability.